fChristenson/the-question-in-question/src/chapters/trends_and_the_future_of_development/page_000.md

 ## How to Build Software That Adapts to New Market Trends?
 ## Will AI Take Over Developer Jobs?
 ## What Impact Will AI Have on Developers?
+## How Has Requirements Gathering Evolved Over Time?
+## Do You Follow Tech Trends for Professional Growth?
+## Why Are There So Few Desktop Apps Today?
+## What About Claims of Sentient AI at Google?